monsterkodi/kakao/kakao.app/kode/ked/notes.md

         - esc does it most of the time
         - in the rare cases i want to deselect, but keep the multi cursors:
             - select all and select all again

+    - finder & searcher
+        - cmd+f opens finder if not open
+        - cmd+f in finder opens searcher

     - select all
         - deselects when all lines are selected already